Zahra203/Comparative-Analysis-of-KNN-and-DNN-for-Spreading-Factor-Prediction-in-LoRaWAN-Networks/README.md

 # Comparative Analysis of KNN and DNN for Spreading Factor Prediction in LoRaWAN Networks

-This repository contains the implementation and results of our project, **"Comparative Analysis of KNN and DNN for Spreading Factor Prediction in LoRaWAN Networks"**, inspired by the AI-ERA framework proposed by **[Professor's Full Name]**.
+This repository contains the implementation and results of our project, **"Comparative Analysis of KNN and DNN for Spreading Factor Prediction in LoRaWAN Networks"**, inspired by the AI-ERA framework proposed by **Dr Arshad Farhad** and **Jae-Young Pyun**.

 ## 📌 Overview
 In LoRaWAN-based IoT networks, selecting the optimal **Spreading Factor (SF)** is essential for balancing range, data rate, and energy efficiency.